(Updated Nov. 28, 2018)

 Xarelto has not been recalled.
-Doctors are still prescribing the drug to patients despite its potential to cause harm.
+Doctors are still prescribing the drug to patients despite allegations of its potential to cause harm.

 It’s worth noting that some FDA scientists had misgivings about approving Xarelto due to a perceived lack of care in clinical trial design.
 FDA reviewers concluded that patients could be put at greater risk of harm from stroke and/or bleeding when treated with Xarelto, compared to careful treatment with warfarin.
 In one Xarelto clinical trial, 30 days after the study ended Xarelto subjects had experienced 22 strokes while warfarin users had experienced six strokes.